 That's the question that haunts many people struggling with the infamous iPhone to unlock (jailbreak) or not?

-What are actually the advantages and disadvantages of this choice?
+What are actually the advantages and disadvantages of this?

-I do not want to dwell here in explaining what the Consti operation of jailbreak, but I want to list only briefly, from my point of view, the advantages and disadvantages of such a choice.
+I will not dwell here on what is ascertained in explaining the operation of the jailbreak, but I want to list only briefly, from my point of view, the advantages and disadvantages of doing so.

 - Add Cydia (an alternative to the App Store)

-- Access via SSH to the device (use the iPhone as a hard drive in which to upload files via ssh fact)
+- Access via SSH to the device (use the iPhone as a hard drive in which to upload files via ssh of course)

 - SBSettings (Cydia) that sets up quick menu for frequently used functions (on / off services such as wifi, bluetooth, 3G, etc ...)

-- Ability to synchronize applications (IPA) downloaded from the Internet through iTunes (this is legal, then everyone is choosing to operate more or less legally with your device)
+- Ability to synchronize applications (IPA) downloaded from the Internet through iTunes (this is legal, so is everyone the choice to operate more or less legally with your device)

-- Clear the blockage bluetooth for data transfer via the upcoming release of iBlueNove (ex iBluetooth) of MeDevil
+- Unblocking a bluetooth for data transfer via the upcoming release of iBlueNove (ex iBluetooth) of MeDevil

-- Put a firewall (blacklist) for the management of calls / sms / mms incoming
+- Insert a firewall (blacklist) for the management of calls / SMS / MMS Input

-- Add useful features to native applications such as SMS Helper (displays a count of the characters entered while writing a text message)
+- Add useful features to native applications such as SMS Helper (displays a counter of characters entered in the process of writing an SMS)

-- Change the 'APN of your phone provider for not encountering any unwanted charges on its rechargeable
+- Change the 'APN of your phone provider to not run into unwanted charges on your battery

-- For 3Gs with new iBoot, inability to restart the iPhone without having to jailbreak again using blackra1n
+- For 3GS with new iBoot, unable to restart the iPhone without having to jailbreak again using blackra1n

-- Reduction in battery performance (not high if you use wisely the additional services such as SSH, etc ...)
+- Reduced battery performance (not high if you use wisely the additional services such as SSH, etc ...)

-- I can not think of much else ...
+- I can not think of much more ...

 You would add something else to the list?